UPDATED OCT 31, 2019

-Hiking may not be the first activity that comes to mind when you think of Space City, but this city loves spending time outdoors.
-And with the temperate weather during most of the year and tons of green space, why wouldn’t we?
+Hiking may not be the first activity that comes to mind when you think of H-Town, but this city loves spending time outdoors.
+And from wooded walks to downtown views, there’s a hike for everyone — here are all the best ones.

 Stretching from downtown to Shepherd Drive, the trails along Buffalo Bayou are paved and easy to hike or run along.
 There’s no shortage of things to do or sights to see along your bayou hike.
 Press the red button at Preston Street to see the Big Bubble art installation in the water (it’s just what it sounds like…trust us), take an evening hike near Waugh Bridge to see the bat colony, or simply pack a picnic and enjoy the wildlife and artwork around the park.